Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Postnatal depression (PND) affects between 10 to 15 in every 100 women who have a baby.
 Postnatal depression can start at any time during the first year after giving birth.

 The symptoms are similar to those experienced with depression at other times, including low mood, lack of sleep, irritability, anxiety and tearfulness, but doesn’t seem to get better over time.
-If you are feeling like this try and speak to your partner or family, and seek support from a GP, health visitor or midwife.
+If you recognise these feelings, please try and speak to someone you trust, and seek support from a GP, health visitor or midwife.

 Postpartum psychosis